treetrnk/storygen/README.md

 # storygen

 ## purpose
-This project was created to be used for creative story telling.
+This project was created to be used for creative story telling and tabletop roleplaying games.
 It is meant to be an online, accessible version of story dice.
 The icons were taken from [game-icons.net](http://game-icons.net) and are available under the [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/) license.